MattWay224/F24CompilerConstruction/README.md

 - *Name:* The identifier used in the source code.
 - *Value:* The current value or expression associated with the entity.
 - *Span:* The range of source code covered by the entity (start and end positions).
-- *Extra Info:* Metadata like the line number, which is used for debugging and error reporting.
+- *Extra Info:* Metadata like the line number, which is used for error reporting.

 *Design Patterns:*